Alonxx/Hasar-App/README.md

 In Hasar App you can find out about your zodiac sign of the day.

+Hasar App is ready to work on any device as it is responsive

 App designed as PWA, you can download it on your device and continue using it offline.

 <hr>